Financial Aid Office

 - Not be in default on a federal student loan or owe a repayment of federal grant funds.

-Students enrolled less than half-time are not eligible for student loan programs, Cal Grant, FSEOG, or FWS.
+Students enrolled less than half-time (fewer than 6 units) are not eligible for student loan programs, Cal Grant, FSEOG, or FWS.

 Financial Aid Satisfactory Academic Progress (SAP)